AOL83/Remember-Me-By-Trade/README.md

 All the images used on site have been sourced from Pexels https://www.pexels.com/  who do not require attribution or compensation to the content creator as part of the licencing conditions (https://www.pexels.com/terms-of-service/.

-Google Fonts was used to select a modern and stylish looking font for the this websit.
+Google Fonts was used to select a modern and stylish looking font for the this website.

 ## Features
 ----